gkalpakidis/Electra/README.md

 ## Commands / Features

-- cdir = Creates a new directory on a specific path.
 - sscan = Scans a system using the hostname.
 - nscan = Scans a network using an ip address.
 - webpass = Performs a Web, Dictionary Password Brute Force attack.